-Prince George set for first day of school - BBC News
+Prince George starts first day at school

 "They are in the royal 'goldfish bowl' and will continue to be the centre of national and international fascination."

-Princes William and Harry - who were also photographed on their first days at school - went to the Wetherby School in Kensington, before both going on to Eton College, in Berkshire.
+Princes William and Harry went to Wetherby School in Kensington, before both going on to Eton College, in Berkshire.

 Their father, Prince Charles, was initially educated at home by a governess, but later attended the Cheam Preparatory School, in Berkshire.

-No media frenzy as royals plea for privacy
+No media frenzy as royals plead for privacy

 By Peter Hunt, royal correspondent